 Shell scripting has many benefits that make it crucial.
 It takes input from users, files it, and displays it on the screen.
 Moreover, it allows you to make your own commands and automate simple daily tasks.
 You can use Shell scripting to automate system administration tasks also.
 Shell scripting makes your processes more efficient by saving you a lot of energy and time.
 Due to this, it is quite essential and widely used.

+Shell Scripting is a time saver for programs.
+If you want to remove mundane and repetitive tasks from your workload, Shell Scripting can help you tremendously.
+You don’t even need to be an expert.
 We hope these 26 Shell Scripting interview questions and answers help you break the ice on Shell Scripting and prepare for your next interview!

 If you are curious to learn about data science, check out IIIT-B & upGrad’s Executive PG Programme in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.